pub struct BootstrapProcManager { /* private fields */ }Expand description

 Attempt to gracefully terminate all child procs managed by

-this BootstrapProcManager
+this BootstrapProcManager.

-Each child handle is asked to terminate(timeout)
+Each child handle is asked to terminate(timeout), which

 sends SIGTERM, waits up to the deadline, and escalates to